The best camping hatchets are 12 to 14 inches long, weigh 1 to 2 pounds, and are made from durable steel.

 This SOG Camp Axe is a different style from the previous options.
-The reason I have selected this is because of its lightweight and small stature.
-At only 11.5 inches in length and 1.0 lb in weight it is half the weight of some of the previous options like the Husqvarna.
-If you are backpacking and really care about size and weight to fit in your pack, then give this option a serious consideration.
+I have selected this because of its lightweight and small stature.
+At only 11.5 inches in length and 1.0 lb in weight, it is half the weight of some previous options like the Husqvarna.
+If you are backpacking and care about size and weight to fit in your pack, consider this option seriously.

-I must say that the axe does feel like it has a lower quality of construction and this might be because of the way it attaches the handle to the head, which is less robust than the one-piece designs.
-I do like the stainless steel head which protects the blade from rust and sap that can cause corrosion over time.
+I must say that the axe does feel like it has a lower quality of construction, and this might be because of how it attaches the handle to the head, which is less robust than the one-piece designs.
+I like the stainless steel head which protects the blade from rust and sap that can cause corrosion over time.

-This is not a versatile axe – it is too small for doing any real work.
-You cannot fell a tree or hew any reasonable sized limbs off a log.
+This is not a versatile axe – it is too small for real work.
+You cannot fell a tree or hew any reasonably sized limbs off a log.
 It is for kindling and kindling only.
-I really like SOG’s other designs, in particular their throwing axes.
+I like SOG’s other designs, in particular their throwing axes.